Welcome!

 We meet monthly during the academic Fall and Spring semesters to feature experts in different fields from quantitative methods.
 Our meetings are over zoom and held on Mondays from 12:30-1:30pm ET.

 Please join our mailing list/Google Group to receive JQBB information.
-Please email us directly if you don't have a Google account.
+Please brief introduce yourself for verification purpose.
+Email us directly if you don't have a Google account.

 -